libretime/libretime/docs/admin-manual/setup/install.md

 sudo rabbitmqctl change_password "airtime" "new-password"
 ```

-Once completed, we recommend [installing a reverse proxy](./reverse-proxy.md) in order to setup SSL termination and secure your installation.
+Once completed, it's recommended to [install a reverse proxy](./reverse-proxy.md) to setup SSL termination and secure your installation.